DCYF Child Care Grant Opportunities

 • Are enrolled in the USDA Tier 1 food program.

-• Are located within a school district that serves at least 20% low-income children based on Office of Superintendent of Public Instruction (OSPI) data.
+• Are located within a school district that serves at least 20% low-income children based on data from the Office of Superintendent of Public Instruction (OSPI).

 How much funding is available?